JvanKatwijk/dab-server/README.md

 are stored in a file ".dab-server.ini", kept in the home directory of the user.

+The server will send its audio output to the soundcard of the machine it runs on.

 ----------------------------------------------------------------------

-The Android client
+The Android remote control.

 -----------------------------------------------------------------------
-The android client is - as can be expected - under development.
+The android remote control is - as can be expected - under development.
 The releases section contains an "apk" file, the package built by android studio and the one running on my tablet.

-The android client has a start button, touching it will instruct the client to look at bluetooth devices in the neighbourhood.
+The android remote control has a start button, touching it will instruct the client to look at bluetooth devices in the neighbourhood.
 The server will display the names of the devices found, after touching the name of the device in this list